 3) When the broil has finished, remove pans from Suvie and add all vegetables to bowl with matzo, stirring well to incorporate.
-Transfer entire mixture to one Suvie pan and insert pan into top zone of Suvie.
-Fill reservoir, input settings, and cook now or schedule.
+Transfer entire mixture to one Suvie pan and insert pan into your Suvie.
+Input settings, and cook now or schedule.

 4) Optional: When the cook has finished, broil 8-10 minutes, rotating pan halfway through until golden.
 (You can also skip this step if the top of the kugel is sufficiently golden.)

 5) Remove pan from Suvie and let kugel stand at least 5 minutes before sprinkling with remaining parsley, slicing, and dividing among plates.